Black Friday vs. Cyber Monday: Which Has the Better Deals?

 “These events signal who consumers are ‘voting’ for and who they have selected to feed, delight, surprise and entertain their personal networks,” Ma said.
 “And the ones who get it right across all facets of the consumer experience will win, not just on Black Friday or Cyber Monday, but likely throughout the holiday season and beyond.”

-Because the holiday season as a whole is such a crucial time for retailers to rake in profits, we’ll see both Black Friday and Cyber Monday bombarded with sales.
+Because the holiday season as a whole is such a crucial time for retailers to rake in profits, you’ll see both Black Friday and Cyber Monday bombarded with sales.
 But these two shopping events aren’t quite created equal.

-Shop For TVs, Appliances, And Video Games on Black Friday
+Shop For Doorbuster TVs on Black Friday

 In some cases, Black Friday sales — specifically doorbuster deals — trump Cyber Monday.

 Another perk of Black Friday is that these sales tend to be advertised ahead of time, so you have more opportunity to get ready for them.
+Many shoppers begin poring over the ads and store websites early in the week to develop a shopping list and strategy.
+Other get the turkey in the oven on Thanksgiving morning, then rummage through that day’s traditionally thick newspaper to review the sales circulars.

 Some Argue You Shouldn’t Even Wait Until Black Friday